uio-carpentry/2021-04-06-uio/index.md

 country: "no"                           # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"                          # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latlng: "59.938476,10.722343"           # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "Oct 17, 2018"               # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Dec 7, 2021"               # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "09:00–16:00"                # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-10-17                   # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2021-12-07                   # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-10-17                     # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2021-12-07                     # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Kyrre T. Låberg"]         # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Dan Michael O. Heggø", "Annika Rockenberger"]        # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Dan Michael O. Heggø"]        # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["contact-us@swcarpentry.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: "http://pad.software-carpentry.org/2018-10-17-Oslo"             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: "http://pad.software-carpentry.org/2021-12-07-Oslo"             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---